 Your Pastoral Support Tutor will oversee all your progress and achievements; work closely with your teachers, parents or guardians and help to support you to manage your academic progress.

 Tutor group sessions take place each week and are an important and compulsory part of your timetable.
 You will meet regularly with your Pastoral Support Tutor for one to one meetings to review your progress and to agree performance targets.
 Learning mentor support is available to help you develop advanced level study skills and provides access to specialist advice from external support agencies.
-The College is committed to your safety and wellbeing; the College’s Counsellor, chaplaincy and safeguarding staff are also part of the pastoral team.
+The Sixth Form is committed to your safety and wellbeing; The Sixth Form’s Counsellor, chaplaincy and safeguarding staff are also part of the pastoral team.

 The Learning Resource Centre (LRC)